Rescue swimmer: Rescue swimmers in the media

 The most-viewed rescue swimming event in the media was a marine rescue done by rescue swimmers during the Webtel.mobi Intercontinental Challenge on November 25, 2009.
 The Webtel.mobi Intercontinental Challenge was the first attempted intercontinental flight between Africa and Europe by man using jetwings, and it was broadcast live worldwide on television.
 Swiss pilot Yves Rossy, the person who had accepted the Webtel.mobi Intercontinental Challenge, had to ditch into the North Atlantic Ocean midway through the 30-mile flight from Morocco to Spain after his wing was destabilized by a large cumulonimbus cloud.
 After being located, an emergency marine rescue was undertaken by rescue swimmers live on television, with the Associated Press reporting that more than two billion people had viewed the rescue worldwide on the day of broadcast.
 The rescue swimmers for this emergency were Stuart Sterzel and Garth Eloff, both former special operators from Special Forces.
 Stuart Sterzel was also the CEO of Webtel.mobi, the company staging the event.
 A third standby rescue swimmer was John Brokaar, also a former special operator from Special Forces.
 The rescue took place in extremely dangerous conditions in the North Atlantic, with the downed pilot being located in less than 15 minutes after his ditched entry into the ocean, in an area where the average time for locating a person in the water is four hours.
 Once located, he was extracted from the water in a flawless marine rescue.
 The success of the rescue was credited to the rescue rehearsal carried out on the day before the event, which was also televised worldwide as it happened.
 The rehearsal took place during a rough-sea state and high winds, and was done to confirm that the rescue swimmers would be able to carry out an effective rescue in the dangerous conditions in the area, which include very strong rip currents, high swells, and cold water temperature in the North Atlantic.
 On the day of the rehearsal, the rough-sea state and high winds forced Sterzel and Eloff to exit into the North Atlantic Ocean from the skid of a Bell helicopter at a height of over 40 feet, which causes significant water-entry shock on entry.
 The water-entry shock was reduced only by their succeeding in entering the water at an optimal entry angle despite the high wind and an unstable exit platform.
 This was attributed to their previous training and experience.

+In the aftermath of the July 2025 floods in the Texas Hill Country, over 200 people were rescued from the floods over the course of July 4.
+Search-and-rescue operations took place on July 4 and overnight from July 4 to 5, resulting in at least 237 people being rescued from floodwaters, including 167 people rescued via helicopter.
+U.S. Coast Guard rescue swimmer Scott Ruskan was hailed a hero after Department of Homeland Security officials, including Secretary Kristi Noem, credited him with rescuing 165 people.